andreafortuna/malhunt/README.md

 The script applies my workflow for malware analysis:

 - Performs image identification
-- Scans processes with yara rules in order to find suspicious artifacts
+- Scans processes with yara rules, malfind and network blacklist in order to find suspicious artifacts
 - Saves memory dump and handles of suspicious processes
-- Scans saved processes with clamscan (when available)
+- Scans saved processes with clamscan

-## ToDo

-- OS identification and network analysis